Pittu-Sai-Rama-krishna/Twitter-Clone-API/README.md

 This project is a Twitter clone API that mimics the basic functionalities of Twitter.
 It provides a set of APIs to perform various operations such as user `registration`, `login`, `tweet creation`, `following users`, `viewing tweets`, and more.

-Features
+# Features

-    `User registration and login`
+- User registration and login
-    `Creating and deleting tweets`
+- Creating and deleting tweets
-    `Following and followers functionality`
+- Following and followers functionality
-    `Viewing tweets of followed users`
+- Viewing tweets of followed users
-    `Retrieving user-specific tweets, likes, and replies`
-    `Detailed information about a specific tweet`
+- Retrieving user-specific tweets, likes, and replies` `- Detailed information about a specific tweet`

 Written APIs to perform operations on the tables `user`, `follower`, `tweet`, `reply`, and `like` containing the following columns,